The Structure of Parametrized Transforms#

 From the given parameters, extract the processed parameters

-for the transform and the remaining processed parametersrem_proc_params
+local_proc_paramsfor the transform and the remaining processed parametersrem_proc_paramsto be passed on.Pre-process

 These steps are captured in the partial implementation of